CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-4.md

 ### Task 4: Health & Fitness Agent with Bing Grounding

+In this task, you will configure and test a Health & Fitness Agent by grounding the agent with Bing.
+You'll load the environment, create the agent, and perform queries using multiple conversation threads.

 1. Click on the **4-bing_grounding.ipynb** link to proceed with the next notebook.

     ![](../images/ex4-task4-1.png)